Delhi Capitals: 2012 IPL

 Due to the disbanding of the Kochi Tuskers Kerala, each team played the remaining eight teams twice, once at home and once away.
 Therefore, each team played an extended season of 16 matches.

-In the 2012 IPL season, a new side of the Delhi Daredevils was seen after a poor 2011 season where they finished last.
+In the 2012 IPL season, a new team of the Delhi Daredevils was seen after a poor 2011 season where they finished last.
 They came back strongly, having purchased players such as Afro-English batting great Kevin Pietersen, Sri Lanka batter Mahela Jayawardene, and Kiwi batter Ross Taylor.
-They stood first in the Pool Table with the Kolkata Knight Riders at second place, the Mumbai Indians coming third, and the defending champions the Chennai Super Kings securing the fourth spot, consequently also qualifying for the Champions League Twenty20 in 2012 held in South Africa.
+They stood first in the Points Table with the Kolkata Knight Riders at second place, the Mumbai Indians coming third, and the defending champions the Chennai Super Kings securing the fourth spot, consequently also qualifying for the Champions League Twenty20 in 2012 held in South Africa.

 Australian pace bowler Glenn McGrath expressed disappointment over not being picked to play any match during the whole season, and stopped playing for Delhi.

 Former Sri Lankan skipper Mahela Jayawardane was appointed as the new captain of the Delhi Daredevils after Indian opener Virender Sehwag stepped down from captaincy during the 2012 season of the Champions League Twenty20.